Hair Health . Symptoms guide

 Receding Hairline (Male Pattern): What the Blood Work Shows

-A receding hairline at the temples or thinning at the crown is the classic pattern of androgenetic alopecia, driven by the conversion of testosterone to DHT in scalp follicles.
+A receding hairline at the temples or thinning at the crown is the classic pattern of androgenetic alopecia, driven by follicle sensitivity to DHT, a by-product of testosterone breakdown.
 Genetics set the baseline, but iron stores, thyroid function and vitamin D affect how fast you lose ground.
 A combined DHT, hormone and nutrition panel tells you which dials you can actually move.

 What this might be

 - Androgenetic alopecia (genetic).
 DHT shortens the growth phase of follicles.
-Treatable with finasteride, dutasteride, minoxidil and supportive therapies.
+Treatable with finasteride, dutasteride, minoxidil (off-licence for androgenetic alopecia, prescribed by clinician decision) and supportive therapies.

 - Telogen effluvium overlay.
 Recent illness or stress can accelerate visible recession on top of a genetic baseline.